LibreOffice Base

-LibreOffice Base is a free and open-source database development and administration tool for relational database management systems that is part of the LibreOffice office suite.
+LibreOffice Base is a free and open-source database development and administration tool for relational database management systems that is part of the LibreOffice suite.
 LibreOffice Base was built off of a fork of OpenOffice.org and was first released as version 3.4.0.1 on October 4, 2011.

 Similarly to the other packages in the LibreOffice suite, Base is supported across multiple platforms including Microsoft Windows, macOS, and Linux.
 Base is recognized for its cross-platform compatibility relative to Microsoft Access, which is developed exclusively for Windows.

 Features

 LibreOffice Base is designed to allow users to easily create, access, modify, and view databases and their data.
 This is done by providing users with a graphical user interface that allows users to work with four main tools: Tables, queries, forms, and reports.
 Base includes software wizards to assist users with various aspects of the program.
 LibreOffice Base requires Java in order to create databases with forms, wizards, and more.

 Base is able to work with both embedded and external database files.
 Embedded databases are stored as a single file using C++ based Firebird and Java-based HSQLDB as its storage engine.
 When connecting to external databases, Base acts as a graphical user interface front-end to facilitate interactions with various database systems including Access Database Engine (ACE/JET), ODBC/JDBC data sources, MySQL, MariaDB, and PostgreSQL.

 Base has been described as an unusual project in the niche of database management system software which tends toward proprietary software designed for enterprise users.
 Proprietary database management software costs have been described as a reason for the use of Base in small businesses.